Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 • The biological child of a member of a federally recognized Indian tribe; and

-• Under the jurisdiction of the dependency court, unless that person or his/her attorney elects not to be considered an Indian child for purposes of the Indian child custody proceedings.
+• Or someone between the ages of 18-21 under the jurisdiction of the dependency court, unless that person or their attorney elects not to be considered an Indian child for purposes of the Indian child custody proceedings.

 Nonminor Dependents